canonical/ubuntu-boards-documentation/how-to/rpi-camera.rst

     sudo apt install python3-picamera2

 You can use ``picamera2`` on Ubuntu the same way as you would on Raspberry Pi OS.
 Raspberry Pi have created extensive `documentation for picamera2`_.
 You can follow it to learn how to use ``picamera2`` on Ubuntu.

 .. warning::

     Chapter 9.8 and 9.9 of the ``picamera2`` manual linked above make use of the Hailo and IMX500 AI accelerator.
 The Hailo AI accelerator is not supported on Ubuntu, and the IMX500 AI accelerator requires the ``imx500-firmware`` package, which can't be included in Ubuntu due to licensing issues.
 So anything in those chapters might not work out of the box.
 We are working on fixing the licensing issues with the involved parties.

 Workaround for the IMX500 (AI Camera)
 =====================================

 .. warning::

     While the steps given below will allow you to use the IMX500 camera module on Ubuntu,  the ``imx500-firmware`` package is not maintained in Ubuntu (yet).

-While ``imx500-firmware`` is not available in Ubuntu, you can still get it's deb from Raspberry Pi's `Debian pool`_.
+While ``imx500-firmware`` is not available in Ubuntu, you can still get its deb from Raspberry Pi's `Debian pool`_.

 ::

     wget https://archive.raspberrypi.org/debian/pool/main/i/imx500-firmware/imx500-firmware_0.FF17.8_all.deb && sudo dpkg -i imx500-firmware_0.FF17.8_all.deb

 After this, you can install the ``imx500-all`` package from the `imx500-picam`_ PPA.

 ::

     sudo add-apt-repository ppa:r41k0u/imx500-picam
     sudo apt install imx500-all

 That's all!
 Now you can follow Raspberry Pi's `AI camera documentation`_ to use it on Ubuntu.

 .. figure:: /images/imx500-demo.png
     :alt: rpicam-hello MobileNet application window showing a preview of a